Recognizing Traits of Effective Thought Leaders

 Passionate Approach

 Action: Find partners and staff with an infectious passion for what they do and let them loose.
-Give them a charge to learn and consume more on the subject and ask them to help translate that for your clients.
+Give them a charge to learn and consume more on the subject, and ask them to help translate that for your clients.

 Identifying individuals within your firm who embody these traits is just the beginning.
 The real challenge—and opportunity—lies in strategically nurturing these potential thought leaders.
 This involves not just recognizing and rewarding their efforts but also providing them with platforms and opportunities to share their insights, both internally and externally.
 Moreover, for firms looking to infuse their ranks with fresh thought leadership talent, these traits should serve as a blueprint for recruitment and development strategies.

-If you already have people in your firm that have these traits, begin to invest in their development as future thought leaders.
+If you already have people in your firm who have these traits, begin to invest in their development as future thought leaders.
 If you don’t already have firm members with these traits, and you want to create thought leadership at your firm, we recommend using these traits as critical criteria in your recruiting programs.
 While some skills can be learned through training, most of these important traits will be a core part of the personality of a current or future thought leader.